wyhaines/docs-test/docs/learn/uci/certificate-lifecycle.md

 Upon delivering the certificate, all the TCE nodes execute the **certificate validation function**, ensuring that:

-1. The [ICE-FROST](/learn/uci/authentication) signature is valid;
-2. The certificate is well-formed;
+1. The certificate is well-formed;
-3. The zk-STARK proof is valid.
+2. The zk-STARK proof is valid.

 ## Inclusion